 If you own an interest in Hawaii real estate, and do not hold title it in a trust, as tenants by the entirety, or as joint tenants, when you pass away your real estate interest must be probated.
 This is common when a property is owned by several siblings (some may have trusts, others do not), and also when foreign investors purchase real estate as they do not have US trusts.
 This is unfortunate as you now must incur legal fees and court costs, and possibly even a publication to creditors in the newspaper to probate the decedent’s real property interest.
+You should not hesitate to give my office a call at (808) 275-0155 today to learn more, or to schedule a personalized consultation at my office.

 What are Probates of Real property?